Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Experiments

-The superior performance and inherent stability of VLM-based ZSAD/FSAD methods strongly advocate for multimodal knowledge integration.
-To further unlock the potential of these models, particularly in the complex cross-category setting of Real-IAD Variety, future research should focus on developing enhanced methods that effectively utilize detailed textual and semantic information, bridging the gap between high-level semantic understanding and fine-grained localized visual anomaly detection.
+\gbb{ZSAD and FSAD leverage semantic anchoring via textual prompts or visual representation with normal images prompts.
+Unlike MUAD, these methods utilize a pre-aligned latent space where linguistic concepts of anomalies (\eg, ``damaged'', ``defect'') provide a unified representation of common anomalous (normal visual) features.
+Because they rely on frozen VLMs and semantic reasoning rather than statistical learning on specific datasets, they require no category-specific fine-tuning.
+Consequently, their generalization capability is fundamentally decoupled from the number of test categories.
+MUAD models may suffer from feature ``pollution'' or capacity constraints as more classes are added.
+In contrast, ZSAD models identify defects based on pre-trained semantic alignment rather than statistical novelty relative to a specific training set.} To further unlock the potential of these models, particularly in the complex cross-category setting of Real-IAD Variety, future research should focus on developing enhanced methods that effectively utilize detailed textual and semantic information, bridging the gap between high-level semantic understanding and fine-grained localized visual anomaly detection.